avinash1721up/helmet-detection/README.md

 1.Importing all the required libraries.

 2.Uploading the dataset extracted from Kaggle.
-Click here to
+Click [here](https://www.kaggle.com/andrewmvd/hard-hat-detection "HD")